zhangrengang/SubPhaser/README.md

 ### Introduction ###
 For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel the subgenome.
-Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as "genomic signature".
+Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as "genomic signatures".
 We also identify genome-wide subgenome-specific regions and LTR-RTs, which will provide insight to the evolutionary history of allopolyploid.

 There are mainly three modules: